-Two men escape from Rowan County Detention Center, found in bushes on Fulton Street - Salisbury Post
+Sheriff's Office: Two men escape from jail, found in bushes on Fulton Street - Salisbury Post

-Two men escape from Rowan County Detention Center, found in bushes on Fulton Street
+Sheriff’s Office: Two men escape from jail, found in bushes on Fulton Street

 SALISBURY — Two inmates on Thursday attempted to escape from the Rowan County Detention Center, but only made it to Fulton Street before being captured.

 Maj.
-John Sifford of the Rowan County Sheriff’s Office said Dillon Leon Thomas, 24, and Freddy Dewayne Gentry, 34, were inmate workers, or “trustees,” and lingered just inside of a roll-up at the entrance to the jail in downtown Salisbury.
-When the doors opened around 6 a.m. to let a delivery vehicle in, both men dashed out of the building and ran toward Fulton Street.
+John Sifford of the Rowan Sheriff’s Office said Dillon Leon Thomas, 24, and Freddy Dewayne Gentry, 34, were inmate workers, or “trustees,” and lingered near a roll-up door at the entrance to the jail in downtown Salisbury.
+When the door opened around 6 a.m. to let a delivery vehicle in, both men dashed out of the building and ran toward Fulton Street.

 Sifford said a Rowan Sheriff’s Office employee wasn’t able to close the roll-up door fast enough to prevent the men from escaping.

 The Rowan County Sheriff’s Office and Salisbury Police Department responded to the incident, using a K-9 to track the inmates.
-Thomas and Gentry were located in the bushes of a home at 321 North Fulton Street, about one-third of a mile away, and taken into custody at 6:24 a.m.
+Thomas and Gentry were located in the bushes of a home at 321 North Fulton St., about one-third of a mile away, and taken into custody at 6:24 a.m.

 Both men were charged Thursday with escaping from a county or city confinement facility, a felony, and booked back into the Rowan County Detention Center.

-Gentry was in the Rowan County Detention Center on a number of charges from an incident in April where he allegedly used a stolen moped to take law enforcement officers on a chase from Salisbury to Kannapolis.
-His total bond is not set at $100,000.
+Before the newest charge, Gentry was in jail on a number of charges from an incident in April where he allegedly used a stolen moped to take law enforcement officers on a chase from Salisbury to Kannapolis.
+His total bond is now set at $100,000.

 Thomas was previously in jail for charges of possession of methamphetamine, failing to appear in court and a probation violation.
 His total bond is now set at $65,000.